damianhakert/damianhakert.github.io/source/_posts/2016-03-22-a-brief-history-of-gitlab-workhorse.markdown

 correctly, but I am not an experienced Go programmer.
 Having Kamil in the game helped us make gitlab-workhorse a better Go program.

-For a short while Marin and I were on the one hand trying to implement file uploads/downloads in gitlab-workhorse, while Kamil on the other hand was implementing the same thing for CI artifacts using NGINX plugins.
+For a short while, Marin and I were on the one hand trying to implement file uploads/downloads in gitlab-workhorse, while Kamil on the other hand was implementing the same thing for CI artifacts using NGINX plugins.
 Luckily we spotted the duplication of efforts before the code